When Does Morning Sickness Start? When Does It Stop?

 I wish there were a magic solution for morning sickness.
 But so far, I don’t know anyone that’s found one!
 However, there are many helpful remedies that may help to calm nausea.
 Since nothing is a one-size-fits-all solution, try a few different methods and see what works.
 Here are a few tips I found that helped me manage morning sickness:

-1. Eat small snacks/meals throughout the day instead of large meals.
 Eating more often can help since an empty stomach can aggravate nausea.
-Read here for the best foods to help with morning sickness.
+Read the best foods to help with morning sickness.

-2. Wear an Acupressure/Anti-Nausea Band.
 Anti-nausea bands help by putting pressure on a specific acupressure point on your wrist that helps reduce nausea and vomiting.
 Sea-bands are my go-to for general motion sickness, and they helped equally as much during those early pregnancy days.

-3. Avoid any smells you don’t like.
 Pregnancy can heighten your sense of smell to crazy levels, and when something like the smell of chicken makes you nauseous, that can be a problem.
 Ensure everyone in your house knows your triggers to help you avoid those smells as much as possible!

-4. Drink a lot of water, and try ginger tea.
-It’s essential to stay hydrated during pregnancy and even more so if you’re vomiting.
-For some, water can help your nausea, but if it doesn’t, give ginger tea a try!
+It’s essential to stay hydrated during pregnancy, and even more so if you’re vomiting.
+Water can help with nausea for some, but if it doesn’t, try ginger tea!
 Ginger is an excellent, natural treatment for nausea.
 If neither sounds appetizing, you can eat frozen juice or popsicles to help you stay hydrated.

-5. Try Preggi Pop Drops.
 During some desperate moments with baby #2, Preggi Pop Drops helped calm my stomach.
 These lozenges are all-natural, drug-free, and taste great (especially if you have a sweet tooth).

 When Does Morning Sickness Stop?